2020

 Rossendale Nursing Home

-Concerns summary Nursing home staff provided an insufficient response to a high-fall-risk dementia patient, failing to account for his communication difficulties.
+Concerns summary (AI summary) Nursing home staff provided an insufficient response to a high-fall-risk dementia patient, failing to account for his communication difficulties.
 Additionally, poor and unreliable record-keeping compromised accurate care narrative and incident review.

 Toby Nieland